OPPORTUNITY

 He is the Executive Director of the Booker T. Washington Center, where he has worked since 2003.
 Shantel has a passion for working with individuals who need guidance and structure in their lives.
 He also enjoys educating and serves as an instructor at Mercyhurst University, where he teaches Business and Sociology courses.
 He is dedicated to mentoring and helping people realize their dreams and potential.

-As an active and committed member of the Erie community, Shantel serves on multiple Board; including Erie Rise leadership Academy, Erie County Human Relations Commission and the Erie Water Authority.
+As an active and committed member of the Erie community, Shantel serves on multiple boards, including Erie Rise leadership Academy, Erie County Human Relations Commission and the Erie Water Authority.
 He is committed to making the Erie community a better place for all residents.
 Above all, Shantel is committed to his family, including his wife and two beautiful children.

 James C. Sherrod